openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 Enroll in a Program
 ===================

-To enroll in a :ref:`program<About Programs>`, enroll in any course that is part of that program.
-You do not need to complete any additional steps.
+There is no formal step to enroll in a :ref:`program<About Programs>`.
+You join a program simply by enrolling in any course that is part of that program.

 After you enroll in any course that is part of a program, that program is listed on the **Programs** page on your learner dashboard.
 Select the card for